CDAT/changelogger/README.md

 # changelogger
 Changelog generator for UV-CDAT

-Requires an environment variable (`GITHUB_KEY`) to be set to properly function; if it isn't Github will throttle your API requests.
+Requires an environment variable (`CHANGELOG_GITHUB_TOKEN`) to be set to properly function; if it isn't Github will throttle your API requests.

 To get set up: